 Flags

-How many different flags can be made from green, white, blue, red, orange, yellow, and purple materials, so each flag consists of three different colors?
+How many different flags can be made from green, white, blue, red, orange, yellow, and purple materials if each flag consists of three stripes of different colours?

 Showing 3 comments: